 SFPD Crisis Intervention Team (CIT)

-The CIT Awards Ceremony recognizes SFPD Police Officers and Emergency Management Dispatchers who demonstrate excellence in the use of CIT principles and skills.
+The CIT Awards Ceremony were held on Thursday, June 21, 2018 to recognize SFPD Police Officers and Emergency Management Dispatchers who demonstrate excellence in the use of CIT principles and skills.

 What is the Crisis Intervention Team (CIT)?

 The Crisis Intervention Team (CIT) is comprised of community members, mental health advocates, health service providers, and police officers working together to provide cutting edge training for law enforcement officers.
 The goal of CIT is to instruct officers how to effectively manage behavioral crisis situations in the field.
 The training is designed to teach officers how to manage individuals in behavioral crisis using de-escalation techniques and time, distance, and cover for the safety of all individuals.
 CIT training provides an additional set of tools that officers can utilize to de-escalate situations and obtain a safe and positive outcome for the officer and consumer.
 This is accomplished by teaching officers the inner workings of a crisis, including the feelings and emotions (or lack thereof) an individual experiences during a crisis situation.